Timutkin/MTUCI/Interpreter-main/README.md

 ````
 ![Image](https://github.com/zuzuka28/mtuci_prog/raw/main/doc/withazure.png)
 ## Conclusion
-Using the flash text-to-speech API, JavaScript allowed me to create a translator with many languages
+Using the Azure by Microsoft, JavaScript allowed me to create a translator with many languages